edgeway/openapi3.0/docs/arch_overview.md

   **actions**: This handles te actions triggered on the device.
 Every action will be tracked for the status after triggering and stores the updates from the device.

   **mongoDB**: MongoDB is used to as persistant store, this has a seperate database created from each service needing persistant store.

+  **influxDB**: This is the timeseries DB from influxData.
+Time series data related to heartbeat, configurations, actions, local configurations are stored.
+UI can directly query timeseries DB for these data using influxDB query APIs.

   **multitenant**: This service handles multitenancy of the fleet, creation and management.